 Holy Grail Garlic

-The Clarevale Farm and Wynlen House garlic partnership growing mid and late season garlic varieties is going very well.
+The Clarevale Farm and Wynlen House garlic partnership growing early, mid and late season garlic varieties is going very well.
 This means Australian garlic on your table from April to November when the usual garlic varieties are sold out or ready for planting.